Facing Drunk Driving Charges in Texas?

 - What kind of fines am I going to have to pay?

-- Is this going to effect my current or future employment?
+- Is this going to affect my current or future employment?

 - How much will my insurance increase?

-- The answers to these questions depend on how you are charged and the outcome of your case.
+The answers to these questions depend on how you are charged, and on the outcome of your case.
 It is important to seek legal advice to get the best result based on your circumstances.
-If this is not your first DUI/DWI offense, don’t wait to contact a lawyer because you stand to lose much more than a first-time offender.
+If this is not your first DUI/DWI offense, don’t wait to contact a DWI attorney in Abilene, TX, because you stand to lose much more than a first-time offender.

-If you are being charged with your first DWI, it is important that you do not plead guilty and accept the prosecution’s first deal.
+- If you are being charged with your first DWI, it is important that you do not plead guilty and accept the prosecution’s first deal.
 You could be facing the loss of your license and extensive licensing fines in the years to come.
-Contact an attorney who can help you plead down your first DWI charge or assist you in getting an occupational license so you can still get to work after your license has been suspended.
+Contact a DWI attorney in Abilene, TX, who can help you plead down your first DWI charge or assist you in getting an occupational license so you can still get to work after your license has been suspended.

-Contact The Law Offices of David M. White at 325-437-3311, or contact us online to schedule your free initial consultation.
-Our offices in Abilene and Big Springs are both located convenient to I-20.
+Contact the DWI defense lawyers in Abilene, TX, at the Law Offices of David M. White at 325-437-3311, or contact us online to schedule your free initial consultation.
+Our office in Abilene is located convenient to I-20.
 We are open Monday to Friday from 8 am to 5 pm.
 Evening and weekend appointments are available.